AI Summary of Peer-Reviewed Research

 • Intestinal epithelial cells and the mucosal barrier were disrupted during EAE induction.

-• Phenyllactic acid was enriched in cecal contents of EAE mice.
+• Phenyllactic acid was enriched in the cecal contents of EAE mice.

-• The study reports that phenyllactic acid downregulated oxidative phosphorylation complexes and reduced maximal mitochondrial respiration.
+• The study indicates that phenyllactic acid downregulates OXPHOS complexes and reduces maximal mitochondrial respiration.

 Disclosure